CDRT/docs/bios/settings/thinkpad/internaldeviceaccess.md

 <details><summary>Bottom Cover Tamper Detection</summary>

-One of 2 Possible options:
+Whether to enable tamper detection.

-1. On – enables the tamper detection.
-If detected, Supervisor Password is required to boot the system.
+!> If tampering is detected, Supervisor Password is required to boot the system.

+Possible options:

+1. On
-2.	**Off** – disables the tamper detection.
-Default.
+2.	**Off** - Default.

-?>  Bottom Cover Tamper Detection will not take effect unless Supervisor Password is enabled.
+!>  Bottom Cover Tamper Detection will not take effect unless Supervisor Password is enabled.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|